 See the Dates & Deadlines page for more information on when final grades are available for each term.

-Use a change of schedule form to drop or add classes when UAccess is no longer is available for those changes.
+Use the online change of schedule form to drop or add classes when UAccess is no longer available for those changes.

 - Refer to the registration dates and deadlines that determine when schedule changes are allowed.
 Note that 5-week courses, 7-week courses, dynamically-dated courses or those with non-standard start and end dates have different deadlines for adding and dropping.